hjmschoonvelde/ess_qta_2024/Lab_sessions/Day_2/Lab_Session_QTA_2.md

     issues, as a result of which there can be multiple packages that do the same thing.
 For example, functions in base `R` and the **stringi** package also let you manipulate strings in `R`.
-However, the syntax of the function calls in these different libraries is different.
+However, the syntax of the function calls in these different packages is different.

 [^2]: This exercise is based on an example from Automated Data